AshishGuptablog/Sentiment-Analysis/Readme.md

 # Leadership Board

-Within 15% of the total participants
+Within top 15% of the total participants